 • Providing incorrect information to authorities: up to €7.5 million or 1% of global annual turnover

-National competent authorities are already establishing their enforcement units.
+National competent authorities are already standing up their enforcement units.
 Germany’s Federal Network Agency, France’s CNIL, and the Netherlands’ Autoriteit Persoonsgegevens have all signaled active enforcement intentions.

 1. Complete an AI System Inventory